GabrielDCelery/personal-dev-environment-quickstart/README.md

 ### WezTerm

-Chose WezTerm as the terminal emulator because it works on Linux, Windows (WSL) and mac, comes with NerdFont and Catppuccin themes by default.
+I chose WezTerm as the terminal emulator [WezTerm website](https://wezfurlong.org/wezterm/index.html) because it works on Linux, Windows (WSL) and mac, comes with NerdFont and Catppuccin themes by default.

 ##### Installaton on Windows/WSL